KarlaFloGuz08/Python-challenge/README.md

 ## Conclusion
 Both challenges provide a practical introduction to data analysis using Python.
-By completing these projects, you'll gain valuable experience in data manipulation, analysis, and reporting.
+These projects helped to gain valuable experience in data manipulation, analysis, and reporting.